 Focusing on users at the very beginning of a project sets a solid user-centred foundation for a project.
 It can be difficult to remain focused on users when technical reasons, business aims, project objectives all combine to kick off a new project.
-To help you remain focused on users here’s five core questions we use when we first get involved in a project.
+To help you remain focused on users here are five core questions we use when we first get involved in a project.

 The questions we’ve used here are for a website redesign project, however, they are just as relevant for any digital product or service, whether it is being re-designed or developed from scratch.